nmorgan8/schedulion/Agile Documentation/Final.md

   - (Frontend Engineer)

+## Product Installation Guide

+Requirements:
+- (Installation Step-by-step guide)
+- Note: Assume the user who is installing this app to try is a Computer Science Freshman, so be helpful, user friendly.

 ## Improvement Plan
 - Improve security and add user authentication
   - To create a safe and secure application for our users and keep their sensitive information private and encyrpted.